ali-andrews/WDI-PROJECT-ONE/README.md

 <br>

 ###Who Wants To Be A Millionaire
-This application is based on 'my own take' of the infamous television show "Who wants to be a Millionaire".
-Starting with easy multiple-choice questions that gradually get more challenging as the game continues.
+This application is based on 'my own take' of the infamous television show "Who wants to be a Millionaire". <br> Starting with easy multiple-choice questions that gradually get more challenging as the game continues.
 There will be two users competing to win the grand prize of 'one million dollars'.
 <br>

 ###Question format